aconz2/softmax-experiments/README.md

 [search.c](./search.c) has way too many variations of searching a sorted array, as if you were sampling from a cdf. fastest is `binary_search8` which is superscalar until the first element is found.
 There might be a bit of unfairness if the rng is faster because it gets called in batch, but idk.
 I tried higher number past 8 and it falls off.

+Have beaten `binary_search8` on N=64 now with ymm searching and an OR tree to combine the masks and a final popcnt at the end.
+I think I'm missing a hybrid approach to do better N=256.

 ```
 RNG  0.77 ns/call 7.65 ms check=edcb38d7
+N=64
+                  binary_search8 4.73 ns/call 17.04 ms check=6c374c7
+        ymm_search_64_gt_or_tree 2.86 ns/call 10.31 ms check=6c374c7

 N=256
                    linear_search 35.80 ns/call 128.88 ms check=1b603b46
                    binary_search 9.11 ns/call 32.81 ms check=1b603b46